Class digits, inflexions and affixes

 More (double click / tap) : K O p g 0 3 6

-The affix means 'robs/strips it of .., takes away .. from it', as a double click on .erpaa will show.
+"anut" (plural of "anu") means 'harness, dogs' traces'.
+The affix .erpaa means 'robs/strips it of .., takes away .. from it'.
 The hunter strips the dog of its harness. .erpaa is added to a noun stem (4) as explained.

 "anut" through [analysis -] gives: